devychen/Course_Intro2CL/README.md

 # Assign_ICL

-### S1 CL and Definition
+### Section1.
+CL and Definition
 1. **Definition of Computational Linguistics**
 Brings computer and languages together.
 The specific study of language from a computational perspective.
 The study of of computer systems for understanding and generating natural language.
 2. **Aims of the field**: To get computers to perform human language tasks.
 3. **Different characteristics and applications**
 Sentimen analysis, dialogue system, speech recognition, machine translation, etc.
 4. **Different perspectives (theory, methods, tasks)**
-- _Theory_: Describing content and format of descriptions of phenomena, including formulating abstract models/frameworks to understand underlying pricinciples governing language structures and behaviours. _Understanding_
+- _**Theory**_: Describing content and format of descriptions of phenomena, including formulating abstract models/frameworks to understand underlying pricinciples governing language structures and behaviours. _Understanding_
-- _Methods_: Developing tools, procedures, formalism to facilitate NLP/ML by creating algorithms/models. _Modeling_
+- _**Methods**_: Developing tools, procedures, formalism to facilitate NLP/ML by creating algorithms/models. _Modeling_
-- _Tasks_: applying methods to solve specific language tasks. _Utilising_
+- _**Tasks**_: applying methods to solve specific language tasks. _Utilising_
 5. **Different methodologies (rule-based, statistical approaches)**
-- _Rule-based approaches_: Explicitly model language by defining set of linguistic rules and structures crafted by human experts.
+- _**Rule-based** approaches_: Explicitly model language by defining set of linguistic rules and structures crafted by human experts.
 Reply on predefined sets of linguisitcs rule.
 Transparent, interpretable, but labour-intensive and struggle from complexity.
-- _Statistical approaches_: Implicitly model language based on patterns and probabilities derived from large datasets, leaveraging statisitcal models and ML algorithms to learn these patterns.
+- _**Statistical** approaches_: Implicitly model language based on patterns and probabilities derived from large datasets, leaveraging statisitcal models and ML algorithms to learn these patterns.
 Handles complexity, struggle from limited training data.
 - _How language is related to this_: Language is rule-govened yet shows statistical regularities.
 Rule-based capture explicit linguistic features, statistical embrace implicit statistical patterns.
 The interplay between them reflects the multidimensional nature of language in computational modeling.
 6. **Relation to General Linguistics**
 - GL is the study of human language as a universal and recognasible part of human behaviours and cognitive abilities.